 - A consultation provides clarity: The best way to know if PRP is a good fit for you is to meet with a provider who can assess your hair, set realistic expectations, and give you a transparent breakdown of the investment.

-What is PRP hair restoration?
+So, What is PRP Hair Restoration?

 If you’re exploring ways to address hair thinning, you’ve likely come across PRP hair restoration.
 PRP, which stands for Platelet-Rich Plasma, is a treatment that uses the healing power of your own body to encourage hair regrowth.
 It’s a non-surgical approach that’s gaining attention for its natural process and promising results.
 The core idea is simple: your blood contains platelets packed with powerful growth factors.
 By concentrating these platelets and reintroducing them to your scalp, we can help stimulate dormant hair follicles and support a healthier, fuller head of hair.
 It’s a personalized treatment, literally made from you, for you.